awsteiner/o2scl/doc/o2scl/sphinx/download.rst

 from
 https://github.com/awsteiner/o2scl/releases/download/v0.926/o2scl-0.926.tar.gz

-You may also download O\ :sub:`2`\ scl from the Github repository.
+You may also download O₂scl from the Github repository.
 To obtain the most recent development version (0.927a1), use, e.g.::

   git clone https://github.com/awsteiner/o2scl.git